 - 1. A deduction will be given for EACH safety/general competition rule violation.
-The point value of this deduction will be as follows: - 0.5 points- starting/ending off the marley surface, performance error- any skill or trick executed incorrectly that then makes it an illegal skill/trick (example: touching down on an aerial cartwheel with non- hands-free poms in hand) - 1.0 points- General rules violations including (but not limited to) time infractions, not enough kicks, costume, etc. - 1.5 points- Routine safety rule violations - 2.
+The point value of this deduction will be as follows: - 0.5 points- starting/ending off the marley surface, performance error- any skill or trick executed incorrectly that then makes it an illegal skill/trick (example: touching down on an aerial cartwheel with non- hands-free poms in hand) - 1 point- General rules violations including (but not limited to) time infractions 1-5 seconds over time limit, not enough kicks, costume/shoe rules, prop rules, editing in templates for virtual events, not including a template for virtual uploads etc. - 1.5 points- Timing infractions of 6 or more seconds over time limie, routine safety rule violations - 2 points- Only music capture incidentally will be permitted.
+No music can be edited into the video.
+Teams who do edit music into the video will receive a 2-point penalty. - 2.
 If you have any questions concerning the legality of a trick or move, please email the video to udarules@varsity.com.
-Include your team name, your name, a contact phone number, and the event attending.
-It must be received by September 11, 2020 and will only be accepted from the head coach of the team.
+Include your name, a contact phone number, and the event attending.
+It must be received by September 10, 2021 and will only be accepted from the head coach or soloist competing.
 If received after the deadline, the video is not guaranteed a response.
 Videos from choreographers will not be allowed.
-For questions please contact udarules@varsity.com.
+For questions, please contact udarules@varsity.com.